-In this paper, we propose a mobility-aware coordinate proavtive caching strategy.
-Taking advantages of heterogeneous small cell network architecture, both MBS and SBS are equipped with cache and files can be deliverd between them.
+In this paper, we propose a mobility-aware coordinate proactive caching strategy.
+Taking advantages of heterogeneous small cell network architecture, both MBS and SBS can be equipped with cache and files can be delivered between them.
 In order to measure the data rate and transmission delay of the user request file together, we adopt the effective capacity criterion.
-Effective capacity is proposed to form channel model in link layer to calculate the data rate for a specific user with the impact of transmission delay.
+The effective capacity is applied to calculate the data rate for a specific user with the impact of transmission delay.

 The contributions of this paper include: